qfpl/state-machine-testing/20180601-FunctionalConfProposal.md

 present a series of examples to show off what you can do and hopefully give you enough ideas to start applying this tool to your own projects.
 The application being tested will be a servant web application, and examples will include testing fundamentals such as content creation and deletion, uniqueness constraints, and authentication.
-If time permits, Andrew will demonstrate how parallel state machine tests can be used to find race conditions and other issues found in systems that allow concurrent access to state (e.g. most web applications).
+Finally, Andrew will demonstrate how parallel state machine tests can be used to find issues found in systems that allow concurrent access to state (e.g. most web applications).

 An intermediate knowledge of Haskell and familiarity with property based testing will be beneficial,but not essential.
 The slides and demo application will be available after the talk for